Guidance on Student Growth in T-TESS

 District-level pre- and post-tests use assessments to determine entering and exiting levels of learning for students based on district-level assessments rather than state assessments.

-VAM and district pre- and post-tests allow for greater comparability across campuses because students in the same grades and subjects are taking the same assessments and the interpretation of assessment results are generally objective and standardized.
+VAM and district pre- and post-tests allow for greater comparability across campuses because students in the same grades and subjects are taking the same assessments and the interpretation of assessment results is generally objective and standardized.
 If the district’s primary concern for teacher appraisal is uniformity, comparability, and standardization, then VAM and district pre- and post-tests could be measures that best align with those objectives.